 NC Statutes on Invasion of Privacy

 Is recording a phone call in NC legal?

 North Carolina is a one-party consent State meaning it is legal to record a phone call with another person if both parties are in NC.
-That being said if the other person is in another State you could be violating the law of the other State.
+A proposed bill set to go in effect December 1, 2023 would change North Carolina to a 2-party consent state for recorded conversations.
+As the law currently stands if you record someone in another state you could be violating the law of the other state.
 See N.C.G.S.
 15A-287.

 Is using a GPS legal in NC?

 This is a gray area of the law to be sure and likely depends on the exact situation.
 The safe answer is do not use GPS to track someone.
 That being said the answer may depend on whether the GPS is placed on a car your own or a person.
 Another consideration is even if your name is not on the title to a vehicle do you have a marital interest in the vehicle.
 There may be limited exceptions for a parent to track a child or for a private investigator to track a vehicle when there is no Domestic Violence Protective Order in place.
 See N.C.G.S.
 14-196.3 (New statute as of December 2015)